mlueckl/graphy/README.md

 # Graphy
-Tool to call APIs, check there availablity and save response time.
+Tool to call APIs, check their availablity and response time and show history in fancy Graph